webappVM provides software solutions that

 How will the vApp solution

 frustrated with the time it takes to stand up environments for their

 applications.
 Too much work is spent configuring and provisioning, and not

-writing code, which kills project schedules.
+writing code, which delays project schedules.
 And even with the time

 constraints, developers always want just one more test environment.

 VMware sees the need for a solution that enables developers to rapidly

 webappVM, we offer the first cloud orchestration solution to have shipping

 same scaling and automation benefits of other PaaS solutions while enabling